 Course Guaranteed Pass

 We offer a guaranteed pass on our IOSH Managing Safely courses.
 Our trainers offer advice and support to all of our learners throughout the whole process.
-So long as this advice is followed you can count on our guarantee.
+So long as this advice is followed you can count on our guarantee (see our terms and conditions/your cancellation rights).

 Located in Greater Manchester we enjoy easy access for our courses from all areas of the North West of England.
 Our centre enjoys excellent transport links via the local motorway network and public transport services.